- About us

 Whether you are looking to upgrade, re-skill, return to the workforce or start the next phase in your life, OISS can help with a diverse choice of courses and academic support for Aboriginal and Torres Strait Islander students studying internally or externally, full time or part time.
 OISS provides a culturally supportive physical and intellectual environment that recognises and values individual learning styles and student needs.

 With Indigenous Student Support Centres located at Casuarina (Gurinbey), Katherine (Yangan.garr) and Alice Springs (Akaltye), the OISS team encourage students to reach their full potential while providing ongoing support and advice throughout their learning journey.
-Support is available to all prospective, enrolled and ongoing students nationally, locally and/or remotely via a range of student engagement tools and approaches.
+Support is available to all prospective, enrolled and continuing students nationally, locally and remotely via a range of student engagement tools and approaches.

 How can OISS help me?